ConceptJunkie/CoolNumbers/README.md

 Ten million digits of pi converted to base 26, using the letters a-z to represent the digits.
 This results in about 7 million hexavigesimal digits.
 Find your name in pi!

+## 100_repunit_minus_2.txt
+## 100_repunit_minus_1.txt
+## 100_repunit_plus_1.txt
+## 100_repunit_plus_2.txt

+These are primes based on base-100 repunits (i.e. 010101..0101 * n +/ 1 or 2, where n ranges from 1 to 750)

+In simpler terms, these are 4 lists of prime numbers constructed from repeating strings of 2 digits up to 750 times, and then subtracting 2 and 1, and adding 1 and 2, respectivelty from the resulting number.